AlexFergestad/ThreeStepWebsiteManual_AutomationProject/README.md

 ## 🧠 About the Tests

-These tests were initially generated with AI (ChatGPT) to provide a starting point for the test structure and logic.
+These tests were initially generated with AI (ChatGPT) to provide a starting point for the test structure and logic. *I am not a native programmer in JavaScript.
+I know Python and Java.

 However, significant manual problem-solving and debugging were required to get them fully working — including refining selectors, restructuring test steps, and resolving edge cases.